PostHog/posthog.com/contents/handbook/engineering/feature-pricing.md

 - Features that are focused around extra security, permissioning, compliance, or other enterprise-style upgrades should be reserved for our enterprise pricing tier.

-- Unless there is a very good reason not to (e.g. we lower our prices), we should grandfather existing customers' pricing tiers to avoid unexpected pricing changes.
+- Unless there is a very good reason not to, we should grandfather existing customers' pricing tiers if they are cheaper than the new pricing to avoid unexpected pricing changes.

 ### Deciding on a free volume tier, and making changes to it